2008 Parañaque shootout

-The Paranaque shootout was a deadly confrontation between members of the Philippine National Police, the Special Action Force and the Waray-Ozamis Gang on December 5, 2008 in Parañaque, Metro Manila.
+The Parañaque shootout was a deadly confrontation between members of the Philippine National Police, the Special Action Force and the Waray-Ozamiz Gang on December 5, 2008, in Parañaque, Metro Manila.
 The shootout became controversial due to the death of two civilians including a 7-year-old girl in the cross-fire.
 Director Leopoldo Bataoil, chief of the National Capital Region Police Office (NCRPO), described the shootout as the bloodiest firefight between lawmen and criminal elements in Metro Manila.

 Background

 In the 2000s, many cities in Luzon were beset by crimes conducted by various robbery groups, many of whom were of Waray ethnicity.
 Poverty during President Gloria Macapagal Arroyo's administration caused many in faraway provinces to form or join a gang.
-Hold-ups were the primary activity, where they would rob cars, buses and trucks in rural roads, as well as banks and stores in urban areas.
-At that time, they became notorious for their shootouts with the law enforcement, with one gang member proclaiming once how he hated the police during a robbery in Pampanga.
+Hold-ups were the primary activity, where they robbed cars and other vehicles in rural roads, as well as banks and stores in urban areas.
+At that time, they became notorious for their gunfights with law enforcement, with one gangster proclaiming how he hated the police during a robbery in Pampanga that left one policeman dead.
+One of these Waray gangs was allegedly under the leadership of infamous criminal Alvin Flores.
+Prior to the shootout, this specific gang made an alliance with an Ozamiz gang, made up of criminals from Ozamiz City, who were led and financed by a certain Inday Rocha.

 Shootout

-In late 2008, the Philippine National Police tracked down one of these robbery hold-up groups known as the "Waray-Ozamis Gang" in Parañaque City.
-On the night of December 5, the police trailed the gangsters in a crowded subdivision in Sucat.
-The latter were driving in SUVs and motorcycles when they sensed that they were being followed.
-After spotting the officers, the gang started to open fire.
-Law enforcement consisted of the Highway Patrol Group, Special Action Force, National Capital Region Police Office and Southern Police District fired back.
-Both parties were well-armed, with the gang sporting M16s fitted with underbarrel grenade launchers.
+In late 2008, the Philippine National Police received intelligence that the "Waray-Ozamiz Gang" was in Parañaque City.
+A joint task force was then formed to track them down, consisting of the Highway Patrol Group, Special Action Force, National Capital Region Police Office, and Southern Police District.
+On the night of December 5, they trailed the gangsters, who were driving in SUVs and motorcycles, to a crowded subdivision in Sucat.
+Upon spotting the officers, the gang opened fire, prompting the task force to fire back.
+Both parties were well-armed, with the gang sporting M16s fitted with under-barrel grenade launchers.

-In the gunfight that ensued, the SAF unit managed to kill eight suspects inside a vehicle, while the HPG killed two more armed men on motorcycles.
-During their escape, the gangsters tried to blow up a diesel tanker to divert the cops' attention.
+During the shootout, the SAF officers managed to kill eight suspects inside the vehicle, while the HPG killed two more on motorcycles.
+As the gangsters tried escape, they began firing at a diesel tanker in the hopes of blowing it up and diverting the cops' attention.
 An OFW seaman by the name of Jun De Vera and his daughter Lia, were caught in the crossfire and killed.
-By the end of the hour-long battle, sixteen people died including ten criminals but many had managed to escape.
-Barangay tanod Bernard Tuncab died as he was rushed to the hospital.
+Two other people were killed, including security guard Arnel Malacawan who died on the spot, and barangay tanod Bernard Tuncab who died on the way to the hospital.
+By the end of the hour-long battle, seventeen people died including twelve criminals, but many had managed to escape.